magmide/magmide/posts/what-is-rok.md

-# What is Rok and why is it important?
+# What is Magma and why is it important?

-Rok is a dependently typed, metaprogrammable proof checker with an integrated abstract assembly language with trackable effects
+Magma is a dependently typed, metaprogrammable proof checker with an integrated abstract assembly language with trackable effects

-This post is intended for anyone in the software engineering space, meant to persuade you we desperately need something like Rok and that the design choices it makes are the right ones to achieve our goals.
-If you want a deep dive on the technical design of Rok, please read [The Technical Design of Rok](), and if you want to feel what it would be like to learn Rok once it's finished, please read [Introduction to Rok]().
+This post is intended for anyone in the software engineering space, meant to persuade you we desperately need something like Magma and that the design choices it makes are the right ones to achieve our goals.
+If you want a deep dive on the technical design of Magma, please read [The Technical Design of Magma](), and if you want to feel what it would be like to learn Magma once it's finished, please read [Introduction to Magma]().

 Includes things that can be built, some of which I intend to build.

-Verified hardware simulators are easy with rok
+Verified hardware simulators are easy with magma

 Engineers want tools that can give them stronger guarantees about safety robustness and performance, but that tool has to be tractably usable and respect their time